pytorch/PiPPy/examples/inference/README.md

 **Define a function such as run_all() and add the followings to it.**

-We use a HuggingFace T5 model as the running example here.
-The `HF_inference.py` also support HF OPT, Bloom, RegNet models as well.
-Make sure to specifiy the model name as follows ` python HF_inference.py --model_name "facebook/opt-2.7b" `
+We use a HuggingFace `OPT` model as the running example here.
+The `HF_inference.py` also support other models for text generation such as `Bloom`, `gpt2` models as well.
+Make sure to specifiy the model name as follows ` python HF_inference.py --model_name "facebook/opt-2.7b" `.
+This is not limited to LLMs it also works for models such [RegNet 10B](https://huggingface.co/facebook/regnet-y-10b-seer).

 * Load your model normally on CPU

 example:

-` t5 = AutoModelForSeq2SeqLM.from_pretrained('t5-11b', use_cache=False) `
+` model = AutoModelForCausalLM.from_pretrained('facebook/opt-6.7b', use_cache=False) `

 *  Setup the model split policy